ddoice/react-lazyload/README.md

 # Note

-This project is now currently maintained by [@ameerthehacker](https://github.com/ameerthehacker), please reach out to him on any issues or help.
+This project is forked but not updated, i needed onContentVisible callback wich was removed in latest versions.

 ----